pcingola/SnpEff/src/docs/ss_introduction.md

 SnpSift is a toolbox that allows you to filter and manipulate annotated files.

-For older version of this page, see: [Manual page for SnpSift version 4.1](https://pcingola.github.io/SnpEff/SnpSift.version_4_1.html)

 Once your genomic variants have been annotated, you need to filter them out in order to find the "interesting / relevant variants".
 Given the large data files, this is not a trivial task (e.g. you cannot load all the variants into XLS spreadsheet).
 SnpSift helps to perform this VCF file manipulation and filtering required at this stage in data processing pipelines.